SpacehuhnTech/esp8266_deauther/README.md

 ### What an ESP8266 is

-The [ESP8266](https://de.wikipedia.org/wiki/ESP8266) is a cheap micro controller with build in Wi-Fi.
-It contains a powerfull 160 MHz processor and it can be programed using [Arduino](https://www.arduino.cc/en/Main/Software).
+The [ESP8266](https://de.wikipedia.org/wiki/ESP8266) is a cheap micro controller with built-in Wi-Fi.
+It contains a powerfull 160 MHz processor and it can be programmed using [Arduino](https://www.arduino.cc/en/Main/Software).

 You can buy these chips for under $2 from China!

 ### How to protect against it

 With [802.11w-2009](https://en.wikipedia.org/wiki/IEEE_802.11w-2009) Wi-Fi got an update to encrypt management frames.
 So make sure your router is up to date and has management frame protection enabled.
-But be sure that your client device supports it too, both ends need to have it enabled!
+But note that your client device needs to support it too, both ends need to have it enabled!

 The only problem is that most devices don’t use it.
 I tested it with different Wi-Fi networks and devices, it worked every time!
 It seems that even newer devices which support frame protection don’t use it by default.